htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 Release Notes:

-..
-HTCondor version 10.0.1 released on Month Date, 2022.
+- HTCondor version 10.0.1 released on January 4, 2023.

-- HTCondor version 10.0.1 not yet released.

 New Features:

 - Add support for Ubuntu 22.04 LTS (Jammy Jellyfish).
   :jira:`1304`

+- HTCondor now includes a file transfer plugin that support ``stash://`` and ``osdf://`` URLs.
+  :jira:`1332`

 - The Windows installer now uses the localized name of the Users group so that it can be installed on non-English Windows platforms.
   :jira:`1474`

-- HTCondor now includes a file transfer plugin that support ``stash://`` and ``osdf://`` URLs.
-  :jira:`1332`

 - OpenCL jobs can now run inside a Singularity container launched by HTCondor if the OpenCL drivers are present on the host in directory ``/etc/OpenCL/vendors``.
   :jira:`1410`

-- The *CompletionDate* attribute of jobs is now undefined until such time as the job completes previously it was 0.
+- The ``CompletionDate`` attribute of jobs is now undefined until such time as the job completes previously it was 0.
   :jira:`1393`

 Bugs Fixed:

-- Fixed a bug where using the ``-forcex`` option with *condor_rm* on a scheduler universe job could cause a *condor_schedd* crash.
-  :jira:`1472`

 - Fixed a bug where Debian, Ubuntu and other Linux platforms with swap accounting disabled in the kernel would never put